precia-verma/Group-Projects/_posts/2025-09-17-LxD design.md

 # 🌌 Mission Control — LxD Plan

-Ready for launch, **Captain Pre**!
+Ready for launch!
 This page charts every stop on the LxD journey.

 ---